The History of Waldorf Education

 These dedicated and enterprising leaders had held class in six locations, prior to finally finding a semi-permanent home in Costa Mesa, lovingly referred to as the “Eastbluff Campus” in 1993.
 The school grew quickly, adding a new first grade class and teacher each year.

 2009 was a big year.
-Our Foundation Studies and Adult Education Program was launched making us one of only a handful of Pre-K through Grade 12 programs complete with Waldorf Education for adults.
+Our Foundation Studies and Adult Education Program were launched, making us one of only a handful of Pre-K through Grade 12 programs, along with Waldorf Education for adults.
 This is the year we also obtained a long-term 15-year lease from the school district, which paved the way for us to break ground on the campus expansion site (next door to our existing campus) in 2010.
-The new wing of campus was completed in August 2010, constructed with eco-friendly shipping containers, garnering several noteworthy "green" building awards for the school.
+The new wing of campus was completed in August 2010, constructed with eco-friendly shipping containers, garnering several noteworthy “green” building awards for the school.

 With pride, we graduated the pioneering High School class in 2011.

 In 2013, we joyfully celebrated WSOC’s 25th Birthday!

 In 2014, the best news to date rang through the land.
 We signed a 25-year lease, securing our home on Canyon Drive until at least the year 2039!